xinwenfu/Get-Started-With-ESP32-OTA/README.md

 ### App Version 1

-To specify the app version, run ```idf.py menuconfig``` and enable the option **Application Manager -> Get the project version from Kconfig**.
+To specify the app version, run settings and enable the option **Application Manager -> Get the project version from Kconfig**.
 Now a new option appears that says **Project version**, which is set to 1 by default.
 Leave it as is.
 Exit the config menu and make sure to **save your changes**.
-Re-run the build command ```idf.py build``` to incorporate these changes into the firmware.
+Re-run the build command to incorporate these changes into the firmware.
 Please copy this image/firmware, which is located in the  to the server directory /home/iot/server.

 Optionally, you can run this firmware now to confirm that the app detects the version.
-Run ```idf.py flash monitor``` to upload the firmware and monitor the console output from the device.
+Upload the firmware and monitor the console output from the device.
 In the bootloader log, you should see the version detection, as shown below:

 ![Hello World Version 1](./images/hello-world-version-1.png)

 ### App Version 2 / Security Version 1

 Now we will change the app version to 2 and add the anti-rollback support, which depends on a _security version_ that is separate from the app version.
-Open the config menu again by running ```idf.py menuconfig```.
+Open the config menu again by running settings.
 First change the app version by setting **Application Manager -> Project version** to 2.
 Now go to **Bootloader config** and enable the option **Enable app rollback support**.
 Note that this reveals a new option, **Enable app anti-rollback support**.
 Make sure to enable this new option.
 To set the security version, set **eFuse secure version of app** to 1.
 Finally, make sure to enable **Emulate operations with efuse secure version(only text)**. _If you do not do this, then the anti-rollback support and secure version are saved in the hardware efuse rather than the software, and the changes will be irreversible_.

 There is more to do before we leave the config.
 Navigate to **Partition Table -> Partition Table** and change it to "Custom partition table CS".
 Apps with anti-rollback support require a different partition table than the default.
 I have already added the required partition table in the file "partitions.csv".

 Now you can exit and save the changes to the configuration.
-Run ```idf.py build``` to rebuild "Hello World".
+Rebuild "Hello World".
 Copy this to the server directory by running ```cp build/hello-world.bin ../server/hello-world-version-2.bin```.

 Optionally, you can run this firmware now to confirm that the app detects the version.
-Run ```idf.py erase_flash``` to erase the previous firmware off the chip.
-Then run ```idf.py flash monitor``` to upload the firmware and monitor the console output from the device.
+Upload the firmware and monitor the console output from the device.
 In the bootloader log, you should see both the app version and the security version, as shown below:

 ![Hello World Version 2](./images/hello-world-version-2.png)